Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 Our goal is to understand the coupling between the spiking activity and the LFP following the stimulus.
 To do so, we analyze the multiscale data recorded simultaneously.
 To assess this coupling, we will start with two visualizations of the data: the spike-triggered average and the field-triggered average.
 We then compute the spike-field coherence, a coupling measure that builds upon the Fourier transform and spectrum.
 We also examine how the firing rate impacts measures of coupling and how to mitigate this impact.

 ### Tools
-In this module, we focus primarily on computing the spike-field coherence.
-Development of this measure makes use of skills developed in other modules.
+In this notebook, we focus primarily on computing the spike-field coherence.
+Development of this measure makes use of skills developed in other notebooks.
 In computing the spike-field coherence, we continue to utilize the Fourier transform.
 We also consider how generalized linear models (GLMs) can be used to construct a measure of spike-field association with an important advantage over the spike-field coherence.

 [Return to top](#top)